TheAgent-1/ComputerCraftMail/README.md

 - **Server and Client Scripts**: Easily set up your email system with dedicated server and client scripts.
 - **Local Email System**: Send and receive messages between players in your Minecraft world.
-- **User -Friendly Interface**: Simple commands to send and check emails.
+- **User-Friendly Interface**: Simple commands to send and check emails.

 ## Installation